FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

 	parameters["linear_algebra_backend"] = "PETSc"

 We begin by defining a mesh of the domain and a finite element function space :math:`V` relative to this mesh.
-As the unit square is a very standard domain, we can use a built-in mesh provided by the class :py:class:`UnitSquareMesh <dolfin.cpp.UnitSquareMesh>`.
+As the unit square is a very standard domain, we can use a built-in mesh provided by the class :py:class:`UnitSquareMesh <dolfin.cpp.mesh.UnitSquareMesh>`.
 In order to create a mesh consisting of :math:`64 \times 64` squares with each square divided into two triangles,  we do as follows

 .. code-block:: python